Spencer-Easton/Apps-Script-Gmail-Push-Notifications/README.md

 # Apps-Script-Gmail-Push-Notifications
 A very rough example on how to get push notification from gmail in Google Apps Script

 note: I added a initByServiceAccount folder.
-In there you can see an example on how to create the notiofication pub/sub and enroll users in your domain.
+In there you can see an example on how to create the notiofication pub/sub and enroll users in your domain using a service account.

 Some setup notes:
 For this to work you must first publish your script as a draft to the chrome webstore.
 Then in the dev console add your scripts published webapp URL without the trailing '/exec' to APIs & Auth -> Push